onfido/onfido-ios-sdk/README.md

     ...
 ```

-#### Handling Certificate Pinning Error
+#### Handling certificate pinning error

-If you want to identify certificate pinning error from others, check `message` property of returned OnfidoFlowError.exception object, which should be `invalid_certificate` for certificate pinning related errors.
+To identify a certificate pinning error, check the `message` property of the `OnfidoFlowError.exception` object.
+It will return `invalid_certificate` for certificate pinning related errors.

 ```
 let responseHandler: (OnfidoResponse) -> Void = { response in